← Back to Blog

 Will My Loved One Be Safe?

 Visual cues and the physical layout of hallways and gathering areas make it easy for someone with memory loss to navigate.
 Similarly, memory care apartments are comfortable, inviting places where residents feel safe and relaxed.
-We encourage families to bring belongings, photographs, and other beloved items to help their loved ones feel at home.
+We encourage families to bring belongings, photographs and other beloved items to help their loved ones feel at home.

 Will My Loved One Fit In?

 Your loved one is at the center of all we do.
-We follow a nationally recognized philosophy of care called Heartfelt CONNECTIONS —A Memory Care ProgramR.
+We follow a nationally recognized philosophy of care called Heartfelt CONNECTIONS —A Memory Care Program®.
 We develop personalized, dementia-friendly programs and activities that focus on the abilities that remain, rather than what’s lost.
 We start by understanding the whole picture of who your loved one is as a person: their likes, dislikes, friends, career, hobbies, accomplishments and more.
 Because of this, we can help your loved one celebrate success stories and victories that are meaningful to them, boost their contentment and self-worth, and provide comfort for you knowing they have the best quality of life.

 Will My Loved One Cope Without Me?